msyinmei/notes4codes/Markdown/Markdown.md

 [This link](http://example.net/) has no title attribute.

+Here is a link to some more details about links: http://daringfireball.net/projects/markdown/syntax#link

 ###Github Flavored Markdown aka GFM###
 I'd also like to highlight the Github exceptions since ultimately much of the markdown I write will be for Readmes on github.
 I will refer to them as GFM.